dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_6_Accessing_Digitalcoind_with_Swift.md

 * The Blockchain Commons [ios-Digitalcoin framework](https://github.com/BlockchainCommons/iOS-Digitalcoin) converts the Libbitcoin library from C++ to Swift
 * [Libwally Swift](https://github.com/blockchain/libwally-swift) is a Swift wrapper for Libwally

-## Summary: Accessing Bitcoind with Swift
+## Summary: Accessing Digitalcoind with Swift

 Swift is a robust modern programming language that unfortunately doesn't yet have any easy-to-use RPC libraries ... which just gave us the opportunity to write an RPC-access function of our own.
 With that in hand, you can interact with `digitalcoind` on a Mac or build companion applications over on an iPhone, which is a perfect combination for airgapped Digitalcoin work.